Using pg_dump for Backups

 pg_dump (opens in a new tab) is a PostgreSQL tool that can create a script or archive of the settings and commands required to recreate data, a database, or database objects on another PostgreSQL server.
 You can use pg_dump to move objects into a pgEdge database, or from a pgEdge database to another server. pg_dump can also be used as a backup tool.

-When using pg_dump with pgEdge Cloud, you should specify one or more schema_names or unique object names in the pg_dump command.
-The owner of the objects must exist in Developer Edition to execute commands to recreate the objects, and must have privileges in the schema in which the objects are being created.
+When using pg_dump with pgEdge Cloud, you should specify one or more schema names or unique object names in the pg_dump command.
+The owner of the objects must exist in the database to execute commands to recreate the objects, and must have privileges in the schema in which the objects are being created.
 You should not backup or attempt to recreate objects in the spock schema.

 The version of pg_dump and pg_restore that you use must be the same version as the schema or objects that you are recreating. pg_dump and pg_restore are part of the postgresql installer; visit the PostgreSQL website (opens in a new tab) to download an installer or for installation instructions for your platform.